nwjs/node/doc/api/deprecations.md

 Use [`response.writableFinished`][] or [`response.writableEnded`][]
 accordingly instead to avoid the ambiguity.

-To maintain existing behaviour `response.finished` should be replaced with `response.writableEnded`.
+To maintain existing behavior `response.finished` should be replaced with `response.writableEnded`.

 ### DEP0137: Closing fs.FileHandle on garbage collection